EN Banner

 One ice cave is the Katla ice cave in South Iceland.
 It is located in the Kötlujökull glacier, part of the Mýrdalsjökull glacier.

-And the other one is the ice cave at Langjökull glacier.
-The ice cave at Langjökull is artificial, so there has been an entire process to carve into the glacier and form the tunnel.
-Local authorities opened the ice cave to the public in 2015, and the tunnel inside the glacier is 550m long and goes 30 meters into the glacier.
+And the other one is the ice cave at Langjökull Glacier.
+The ice cave at Langjökull is artificial, so there has been an entire process of carving into the glacier and forming the tunnel.

 Ice Cave by Katla Volcano